 Colour your happy in all these amazing pride colours with Pravana.

-And why not add a bit of sparkle to your hair too with AC Class Glitter Spray?
+And why not add a bit of sparkle to your hair too with Glitter Spray?

-Get your base ready with Palladio products some our old favourites and brand new arrivals.
+Get your base ready with Kryolan products some our old favourites and brand new arrivals.

 Get your eyelashes sorted, that even the Drag Queens will envious of your fluttery eyes.